GillianLaw/Personal-100-days-of-code/log.md

 s# 100 Days Of Code - Log

+### Day 4: January 9, 2022

+**Today's Progress**: I've OOPed (kind of) the AoC code from yesterday, added comments, generally tidied up.
+I've also set up a new repo as the last one was a fork - I didn;t realise that won't show up in my Activity.
+I like green squares :-)

+**Thoughts**: I need to improve my tweets! state which day, and that I'm using Python.

+**Link to work:**  As yesterday

 ### Day 3: January 8, 2022

 **Today's Progress**: Five mins this morning muddling with AoC - got to go but I'll come back to it later.
 Back to it, and waiting five minutes before I can try my AoC answer again.
 And - it worked!
 Hurray.
 (And I've done done part 2!
 Bit brain melty but easier than the first part)